Division of Child Neurology

-Guided by Dr. Wells, division director, our physicians care for children from infancy through adolescence.
+Guided by Dr. Yohay, division director, our physicians care for children from infancy through adolescence.
 Many patients are also followed into adulthood.
-Our general child neurology attending staff includes Dr. Wells; Sandra L. Forem, MD; Emily A. Gertsch, MD; and Amanda B. Murphy, MD.
+Our general child neurology attending staff includes Dr. Yohay; John T. Wells, MD; Sandra L. Forem, MD; and Amanda B. Murphy, MD.

-The pediatric neurogenetics team, under the direction of Heather A. Lau, MD, evaluates and treats lysosomal storage disorders, as well as many other rare diseases.
-Dr. Lau is involved in a broad array of clinical trials.
+The pediatric neurogenetics team, under the direction of Nicolas J. Abreu, MD, evaluates and treats lysosomal storage disorders, as well as many other rare diseases.
+Dr. Abreu is involved in a broad array of clinical trials.

 Our experts care for children with pediatric autoimmune disorders both as inpatients and outpatients at our nationally renowned Pediatric Multiple Sclerosis Center, under the direction of Lauren B. Krupp, MD.

-Our Comprehensive Neurofibromatosis Center, headed by Kaleb H. Yohay, MD, treats children and adults with neurofibromatosis type 1 and type 2, along with related diseases.
+Our Comprehensive Neurofibromatosis Center, headed by Dr. Yohay, treats children and adults with neurofibromatosis type 1 and type 2, along with related diseases.
 It is one of the largest such centers in the country and engages in both outstanding clinical care and research.